dotnet-websharper/docs/v4.x/ProjectTemplates.md

 * `InterfaceGenerator`: For Extensions.
     * Compiles the classes defined using WIG into an assembly.

-The other MSBuild project variables are fully documented [here](ProjectVariables.md).
+The other compilation settings are fully documented [here](Configuration.md).